annegautham/annegautham.github.io/portfolio/sleepturret.md

 <br>

 ![](/assets/images/portfolio/sleepturretoverview.png)
 <div class="caption">Final assembly of prototype 1!
 A second version will be more compact and hopefully self-contained.
-That is, I plan to integrate a Raspberry Pi for onboard processing instead of requiring it to be hooked up to a computer.</div>
+I plan to integrate a Raspberry Pi for onboard processing instead of requiring it to be hooked up to a computer.</div>